SamirGyawali/ImpulseJournal-ChromeExtension/README.md

-# Mindful Reminder Dashboard 🌿
+# Impulse Journal🌿

-Welcome to **Mindful Reminder**, a dashboard designed to help you track your impulses and bring mindfulness to your daily actions.
+Welcome to Mindful Reminder, a dashboard designed to help you track your impulses and bring mindfulness to your daily actions.
+Whether it's catching yourself in moments of attention-seeking or noticing when you're driven by pleasure, this app gently helps you stay aware of your tendencies and mind attacks to distract form your mindfulness practice.

 ## 🌟 Features